 As it turns out, these qualities are the same ones that describe Great Leaders.

-Technology is changing faster than ever, yet one of the major shifts in recent years has been a shift in how we create and present value to our customers – and how we sustain it.
+Technology is changing faster than ever, yet one of the major shifts recently has been a shift in how we create and present value to our customers – and how we sustain it.
 I’m speaking of the change to a subscription economy, where our success and that of our customers depend upon their continued use of our product.
-This shift has created the urgent need for Customer Success, yet when we look more closely at the best of the best we see a compelling picture of Leadership in Action.
+This shift has created an urgent need for Customer Success, yet when we look more closely at the best of the best, we see a compelling picture of Leadership in Action.

 It’s my firm conviction that the next generation of great leaders will emerge from Customer Success.
 Specifically, I’d like to examine two key traits that show clear parallels between Customer Success and Executive Leadership: a Strategic Mindset and a preference for being Proactive.